PISAresearch/pisa/README.md

 # PISA - An Accountable Watching Service

-PISA is a solution to help alleviate the online requirement for many smart contract.
+PISA is a solution to help alleviate the online requirement for smart contracts.

 It was first devised for off-chain protocols, where PISA could be hired to watch for challenges on behalf of its customer.
 However, in a very generic sense, PISA can be hired to watch any smart contract when a user must respond within a fixed time period to an on-chain event.